kaitj/hcp_subcortical_repro/README.md

 create figures and view tractography in 3D via `DIPY`.
 All notebooks are linted with `Black` prior to saving.
 A full list of imported libraries can be found at the end of each notebook.

-_Note: The embedded table of contents does not seem to work on Github or `jupyter lab` (which has its own table of contents module).
+_Note: The embedded table of contents does not work on Github or `jupyter lab` (which has its own table of contents module).
 It does however work in `jupyter notebook`_

 Every time the notebooks are updated, this repository will also be updated!
 If the notebook cannot